-If you or a claimant appeal an unemployment determination concerning the awarding or denial of benefits you MUST participate in the appeal hearing.
+As an employer, if you or a claimant appeal an unemployment determination concerning the awarding or denial of benefits you MUST participate in the appeal hearing.
 Failure to appear at the hearing, in most cases, will result in an award of benefits.
 Your participation is critical to the proper determination of claimant eligibility for benefits.